TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 m_j^("t2i") = op("argmax", limits: #true)_(1 lt.eq k lt.eq N) [bold(h)_(v, l, k)] [bold(h)_(w, l, j)]^T
 $

-This has an intersting effect: For each image patch, the semantically most similar text token is found, and vice versa for each text token - the result of this operation can be seen in (2) of @cmli.
+This has an interesting effect: For each image patch the semantically most similar text token is found, and vice versa for each text token - the result of this operation can be seen in (2) of @cmli.
 Consequently, the model will be able to associate small details of an image with individual text tokens, and vise versa.
 The actual cosine similarity between an image-text pair is then the average of all associations between an image patch and a text token.